 “Garreth, is it?”
 The Primary asked.

 “You have brought an interesting proposal before us.
 We thank you for this.
-We shall deliberate upon it and make our decision momentarily.
-We ask that you wait outside the Citadel for our response.”
+We shall deliberate upon your presentation and make our decision momentarily.
+We ask that you wait outside the Citadel entrance for our response.”

 Garreth thanked each of them and gathered his contraption.
 He wandered outside before stopping to properly dismantle the remainder of his model.
 He slipped a pipe into the bag.
 The clink of metal on metal was followed by a woman’s voice.